 As you can see below, the text all lines up on the front and back to show off your wedding branding, the place setting name, and of course the playlist.
 If you are using our template you may have to tweak the positions of the text boxes a bit as all printers are a little different.
 Top tip hold down cmd on a mac or (I think) ctrl on a pc when moving text boxes around in Word – you have much more precision over your movements if you do this.

 Simple As That.

 So that really is all there is to it.
 Of course there are a million different uses for these cd covers, but If you are looking to engage your guests, if music is important to you and you are stuck on ideas for favours, I may well have just killed three birds with one stone!

-Of course if you do decide to make your guests a mix cd, please make sure you pay for all the music you use!
+Of course if you do decide to make your guests a mix cd, please make sure you pay for and clear royalties on all of the music you use!